emsesp/docs/docs/Troubleshooting.md

 If you have enabled NTP you can just enter "NTP" and the ntp time is set to the thermostat.

 With NTP enabled the thermostat clock is also automatically set by EMS-ESP if it differs from the ntp time.

+Pay attention to whether or not you want to enable daylight-saving time.
+This should be consistent with the setting on your thermostat.